Recognize Your Colleagues - Submit a Nomination for an OSA Award

 - recognizes noteworthy contributions made to optics at an early career stage

-- recognizes an original use of optics across different fields.
-To be awarded annually beginning in 2017.
+- recognizes an original use of optics across multiple fields.

 - recognizes outstanding work in spectroscopy